How to create a Debian VM in Proxmox and configure networking

 apt -qq list resolvconf

-If you get no output than the package is not installed on your server.
-If you get some output than the package is installed and you can skip to Step 6.
+Not getting an output means that the package is not installed on your server.
+If you do get some output then it means that the package is installed so this allows you to proceed to Step 6.

 /etc/resolv.conf file using:

-If you have successfully configured your networking, try pinging
+If you have successfully configured your networking, ping

 You should see a successful response.

-In this tutorial, we learned how to create a virtual machine of your choice of Debian operating system into Proxmox VE.
-We also learned how to upload the ISO file before creating the VM.
-Once the VM running, we successfully set up networking to connect the VM to the internet.
+In this tutorial, you have learned how to create a VM with Debian in Proxmox VE.
+This tutorial has also guided you in how to upload the ISO file before creating the Virtual Machine.
+Furthermore, you have learned how to connect your VM to the internet.